 On 25 January 2018 in Ottawa, Canadian Radio-television and Telecommunications Commission commonly known as CRTC took measures to reduce caller identification spoofing and to determine the origins of nuisance calls.

-The Canadian Radio-television and Telecommunications Commission (CRTC) is governmental organization taking responsibilities of providing Canadians with secure technology and media.
+The Canadian Radio-television and Telecommunications Commission (CRTC) is the governmental organization taking responsibilities of providing Canadians with secure technology and media.
 It makes sure people coming from all backgrounds whether educational, business or individuals using technology for personal usage, have access to secure connection to the world without comprising on the security.
-Hence, it ensures the technology and internet without scams, spoofs and frauds.
+Hence, it ensures technology and internet without scams, spoofs and frauds.
 In this regard, recently CRTC took a strong initiative to tackle Robocalls ensuring the security of personal id to avoid scams and frauds.

 According to CRTC “As caller ID spoofing provides anonymity, thereby facilitating illegal or fraudulent activities, Canadians are growing increasingly weary of receiving nuisance calls.
-Caller ID spoofing has become a significant problem with the introduction of VoIP services as callers do not generally have the ability to alter the caller ID in legacy circuit-switched networks.
+Caller ID spoofing has become a significant problem with the introduction of cloud services as callers do not generally have the ability to alter the caller ID in legacy circuit-switched networks.
 Canadians are therefore no longer able to reliably trust that the caller ID is authentic and they are therefore not always certain of who is calling them.
 This impinges on the privacy of Canadians and exposes them to potential harm”.